bigeasy/supersede/README.md

 #### `supersede.remove(path)`

-Removes the node specified by the given path.
-If the final step of the path is `'*'` then all children of the step before it are removed.
+Removes the value of the node specified by the given path.

 ### Diary